togethercomputer/together-python/README.md

 # inference using your new finetuned model (with new finetuned model name from together models list)
 together complete "Space robots are" -m yourname/ft-dd93c727-f35e-41c2-a370-7d55b54128fa-2023-08-16-10-15-09

+# create an embedding from your input sequence
+together embeddings "embed this sentence into a single vector" -m togethercomputer/m2-bert-80M-32k-retrieval
 ```

 ## Contributing